rahulbarhate/Face-Recognition-and-Emotion-Analysis/README.md

 - Function that enables the user to select a video from his local machine (any format).
 - The path of this video is stored in the ‘*destination*’ variable.

-This function calls another python file - '*video_emotion_color_demo.py*'
+- This function calls another python file - > '*video_emotion_color_demo.py*'

-A variable ‘*comm*’ is created which consists of the call to the python file ‘video_emotion_color_demo.py’ and its argument, ‘destination’.
+- A variable ‘*comm*’ is created which consists of the call to the python file ‘video_emotion_color_demo.py’ and its argument, ‘destination’.

 > comm="python video_emotion_color_demo.py '"+destination+"'"

-Then a subprocess class is used to perform the required call.
+- A subprocess class isthen used to perform the required call.

 2) ***search function*** in **webapp.py**: